 Status and Distribution

-Widespread but rather local, occasionally locally common, across much of England, Wales and Eire.
-Very local in Northern England, only a few scattered sites in Scotland* and unrecorded in Northern Ireland.
+Widespread but rather local, occasionally locally common, across much of England, lowland Wales and Eire.
+Very local in Northern England, only a few scattered sites in Scotland* and unrecorded from Northern Ireland and Isle of Man.
 It appears to be restricted to coastal localities in the more northerly parts of Britain.

-* Details of two Scottish records (VC83 and VC101) listed on the national VC maps are unknown to this Scheme.
-Additionally the national Vice County map for this species has a dot for VC113 (the Channel Islands), but there is no supporting data and no record was received with the complete Channel Islands dataset received in 2012.
+* Details of two Scottish records (in VC83 and VC101) shown on the national VC maps are unknown to this Scheme, the only location with details being the Outer Hebrides.
+Additionally the national Vice County map has a dot for VC113 (the Channel Islands), but no supporting data was received with the complete Channel Islands dataset when updated in 2012.

 Bradley & Fletcher no: